South Africa Monkey Sanctuary

 - Become part of the team, which is more like a family, and have the best time

 Prepare to have your heart stolen when you visit the cheeky residents and inspiring team at our monkey rehabilitation centre in beautiful South Africa.
-An unforgettable experience, you’ll get to help with every aspect of animal care when you join this programme, from building enclosures and caring for injured animals, to bottle-feeding baby monkeys and taking the troops out for walks – although they’d probably rather just climb onto you while you do all the legwork!
+An unforgettable experience, you’ll get to help with every aspect of animal care when you join this programme, from building enclosures and caring for injured animals and taking the troops out for walks – although they’d probably rather just climb onto you while you do all the legwork!
 You’ll be given proper training by the passionate and devoted team, so you’ll be well-equipped for giving all the animals at the centre the care and attention they need to be successfully released back into the wild.

 Interested and want to find out more?
 Download more trip information and detailed itinerary HERE!